The Flakiest Gluten-Free Pie Crust Recipe

 • To freeze unbaked: Wrap the dough tightly in plastic wrap, then place it in a gallon-size freezer-safe bag.
 Squeeze out extra air.

 If you have a tough crust, it is because you overmixed the butter into the flour.
-You need those butter chunks in the dough to make air pockets when baking for flakiness.
+You need the butter chunks in the dough to create air pockets during baking, resulting in flakiness.

 Why is my pie crust soggy on the bottom?